- Who We Are

 the proceeds may minimize your savings.

-The math: Suppose you are a taxpayer with $500,000 of adjusted gross income and wish to contribute to charity.
+The math: Suppose you are a taxpayer with $650,000 of adjusted gross income (AGI) and you wish to contribute to charity.
 You own appreciated securities with a market value of $150,000 that have appreciated by $126,050 since the purchase date.
 You have held the securities for more than one year, and long-term capital gains taxes apply.
-Below are two options for donating appreciated securities.
+Below are two options for donating the appreciated securities to charity.

-1The capital gains tax is calculated by multiplying the $90,000 gain by the 20% long-term capital gain rate for earners in the top tax bracket and the 3.8% Net Income Investment tax (NIIT).
+1The capital gains tax is calculated by multiplying the $126,050 gain by 23.8%.
+This figure represents the combined 20% capital gain rate for earners in the top tax bracket and the 3.8% Net Income Investment tax (NIIT).

 Note: This is a simplified hypothetical situation for illustration purposes only.
 Please consult a tax advisor before donating appreciated securities.